 Hazardous Road Conditions

-Potholes, cracks, ruts, and other pavement defects, lack of a level shoulder, debris and construction materials left in the road, missing or confusing signs or pavement markings, blown out tire treads (“road alligators”) and poorly designed highways are some dangerous conditions that can cause car wrecks.
-The negligent party may be a civil engineering firm that designed the road, a construction company under contract to build or repair the road, a government departmen responsible for maintaining the road, or a truck that has dropped cargo or littered the highway with blown-out tire treads.
+Potholes, cracks, ruts, and other pavement defects; lack of a level shoulder; debris and construction materials left in the road; missing or confusing signs or pavement markings; blown-out tire treads (“road alligators”), and poorly designed highways are some dangerous conditions that can cause car wrecks.
+The negligent party may be a civil engineering firm that designed the road, a construction company under contract to build or repair the road, a government department responsible for maintaining the road, or a truck that has dropped cargo or littered the highway with blown-out tire treads.
 These cases can be tough.
 Government immunity, compliance with engineering standards, and identification of the actual cause can complicate matters and make liability difficult to establish.
-You need a good car accident injury lawyer, such as the Austin personal injury attorneys at Briggle & Polan, PLLC.
-We have the connections and resources to call upon appropriate experts to assist in building a powerful case and to testify in your behalf in depositions or at trial.
+You need a good Austin car accident lawyer, such as the team at Briggle & Polan, PLLC.
+We have the connections and resources to call upon appropriate experts to assist in building a powerful case and to testify on your behalf in depositions or at trial.